nasa/cumulus/README.md

 integration tests for a given commit, include `[skip-integration-tests]` in the commit message.

+Travis CI determines what stack to run the tests against based on the name of the branch.
+It expects that the branch name will be suffixed with a dash followed by the name of the stack to test against.
+For instance, to run against the "test-123" stack, a branch should be called "something-test-123".
+If the stack cannot be determined from the branch name then the integration test step of the build will fail.

+If you create a new stack and want to be able to run integration tests against it in CI, you will need to add it to (travis-ci/select-stack.js).

 ### Code Coverage

 Code coverage is checked using [nyc](https://github.com/istanbuljs/nyc).
 The